 No more than 75% of required credits may come from agency-sponsored or company-sponsored courses.
 Please visit www.virginiainsurancece.com for more information.
 AOIS’s online courses are categorized as non-company/non-agency sponsored.

-All producers currently licensed to sell, solicit, and negotiate annuity products in Virginia, must complete a one-time annuity training course approved for at least 4 hours by January 1, 2018.
-All producers licensed on or after January 1, 2018 must complete this training prior to selling, soliciting, or negotiating such products. *Residents must take a Virginia approved courses.
+All producers currently licensed to sell, solicit, and negotiate annuity products in Virginia, must complete a one-time annuity training course approved for at least 4 hours.
+All producers must complete this training prior to selling, soliciting, or negotiating such products. *Residents must take a Virginia approved courses.